Offered The Job? Here’s How to Properly Respond to a Job Offer By Email

 It should not be ambiguous whether you are taking the position or not.
 As such, you should include a very straightforward statement, along the lines of “I accept this offer …” or “Unfortunately, I must decline …”

-Treat your email as a formal document.
+When you’re offered the job, treat your email as a formal document.
 Keep a professional tone.
 Your email might be passed around to interested parties in HR or in your particular department — make sure it presents a positive image to your future coworkers.

 Your email should include a few key elements: